ifd3f/astrid.tech-old/content/projects/hairnet/index.md

 title: Hairnet
 status: complete
-desc: A neural network that detects a person's face and hair
+description: A neural network that detects a person's face and hair
 startDate: 2019-01-01
 endDate: 2019-03-30
 tags: